 Our Solution – The #1 Comprehensive Pixie Bob Kitten Buying Guide

 After 18 years of breeding, we have seen it all, heard it all, and many times shook our heads in utter disbelief.

 These sad stories often go untold, and nothing is learned from them.
 Or they get highly publicized in some online forum ruffling countless feathers only to end up repeating themselves over and over.
 The jaded buyers almost always repeat the same mantra over and over: “I didn’t know and thought I did the right thing.
 Now I know better.”

 Needless to say that this statement is always accompanied by hefty vet bills and, at times, even with heartbreak over having lost a kitten because of an unscrupulous breeder.

 We decided that perhaps we should put our vast experience (rescue for 25 years and counting and breeding for 17 years and counting) into a series of detailed articles examining each aspect of the kitten buying process by providing specific information and how to’s.
 The #1 Comprehensive Kitten Buying Guide was born.

-Over the coming weeks, we will publish several articles talking about each of the common newbie kitten buyer mistakes listed above, what to do, and what to avoid.
+Over the coming weeks, we will publish several articles as part of our Pixie Bob kitten buying guide talking about each of the common newbie kitten buyer mistakes listed above, what to do, and what to avoid.
 Please feel free to check back each week for the next article in this series.